ryngonzalez/ryngonzalez.com/_work/bonbicycles/website.md

 when: July 2012 - June 2014
 for: Bon Bicycles
 site: http://bonbicycles.com
 excerpt: !
-Designed and built a marketing website for a bicycle rental service that was built to provide cash flow to an orphanage in Haiti.
+Designed and built a marketing website (after doing branding) for a bicycle rental service that was built to provide support to orphanages in Haiti.
 ---

 I worked with Adam Kurtz of Bon Bicycles to plan, design, and develop their marketing website.